DivineMC/Website/docs/faq.md

 ### 1. What is DivineMC?

-DivineMC is the fork of Paper compatible with Spigot plugins, offering best performance for your server.
+DivineMC is the fork of Purpur compatible with Spigot plugins, offering the best performance for your server.

 ### 2. Why use DivineMC?